devowlio/wp-react-starter/docs/usage/folder-structure/root.md

         -   📁 `utils` Predefined utils package coming with `create-wp-react-app create-workspace`
             -   📁 `devops` Files related to CI/CD, Docker and so on for this specific package
                 -   📁 `.gitlab`
-                    -   📄 `.gitab-ci.yml` [CI/CD similar root file](../../gitlab-integration/predefined-pipeline.md), included in root `.gitlab-ci.yml`
+                    -   📄 `.gitab-ci.ts` [CI/CD similar root file](../../gitlab-integration/predefined-pipeline.md), included in root `.gitlab-ci.ts`
-                    -   📄 `stage-build.yml` Predefined jobs for lint, included in `./.gitlab-ci.yml`
+                    -   📄 `stage-build.ts` Predefined jobs for lint, included in `./.gitlab-ci.ts`
-                    -   📄 `stage-test.yml` Jobs for tests
+                    -   📄 `stage-test.ts` Jobs for tests
-                    -   📄 `stage-validate.yml` Jobs for license scanner
+                    -   📄 `stage-validate.ts` Jobs for license scanner
             -   📁 `languages` Languages files for this package
                 -   📁 `backend` Server-side [language files](../../php-development/localization.md)
                     -   📄 `utils.pot` Language file can be translated with [Poedit](https://poedit.net/)